jinnosux/imgbb-upload/README.md

 - pip -r requirements.txt

 ## Usage:
-- In windows, use native `win key + shift + s` to select image from screen.
+- In windows, use `win key + shift + s` open a Snip/Screenshot tool and select image from screen.
-- Run `python upload.py` and it will upload it to imgbb, and copy image link to clipboard
+- Run `python upload.py` and it will upload selected image to imgbb, and copy image link back into clipboard
 - Either delete or save image locally (in /images)